subbuk987/python_regex/README.md

-# User Registration Using Regex Validation
+# Python User Registration with Regex Validation

-A Python-based user registration system that utilizes regular expressions to validate user inputs such as names, email addresses, mobile numbers, and passwords.
+A Python-based user registration system that employs regular expressions to validate user inputs such as names, email addresses, mobile numbers, and passwords.
 This project serves as a practical example of input validation in Python.

 ## Features